Events

 Speakers

-Moderator Aimal Masood, serves as Program Facilitator at the Network for Developing Conscious Communities.
+Aimal Masood, serves as Program Facilitator at the Network for Developing Conscious Communities.
 In this role, she works to promote cooperative business models that enable communities to achieve economic stability and resilience.

 Her work focuses on developing educational programs, facilitating webinars, and fostering collaborations among community organizations to enhance cooperative and community development initiatives.
 Her passion for social justice and economic empowerment has fueled her commitment to creating sustainable solutions for underserved communities.